reframejs/reframe/docs/usage-manual.template.md

 By default Reframe renders the `view` property of your page configs with React.

-But you can fully customize how your views are rendered.
+But you can customize how your views are rendered.

 Either use another plugin in the [list of renderer plugins](/docs/plugins.md#renderers) or eject the renderer with `$ reframe eject renderer`.